Eolu/directed/directed/README.md

 Preconditions:
 - All inputs must be `PartialEq` (compile-time error if condition is not met)
-- All inputs must be `Clone` (compile-time error if condition is not met)
+- All inputs and outputs must be `Clone` (compile-time error if condition is not met)
-- Outputs must be `Clone` UNLESS all connected child nodes take input only by reference (runtime error if neither of these conditions are met)

 #### Cache All
 Stages can be annotated with `cache_all`.
 This means that for any previously identical input, return the associated output without reevaluating.